 Eq.
-(16) shows, that by measuring the slope of the width of the projected velocity distribution near the edge of the shell we can easily obtain the gradient of the potential of the host galaxy at the edge of the shell.
+(26) shows, that by measuring the width of the projected velocity distribution at different radii near the shell edge we can easily obtain the gradient of the potential of the host galaxy at the shell edge.
 Measuring the extremes of the LOS velocity may prove very difficult in practice, particularly because of the contamination of the signal from the shell by the light of the host galaxy.
-Luckily, it turns out that the extremes of the LOS velocity correspond to the maxima of the intensity in the LOSVD.
+For the stationary shell, we can however calculate the shape of the LOSVD explicitly and it turns out that the extremes of the LOS velocity correspond to the maxima of the intensity in the LOSVD, as shown below in this section.